AndyDurden/kinad/README.md

 Given a sufficient description of the transformations and an initial state, kinad solves for the concentration of each species at given points in time.

+Uncertainty may be calculated via a monte-carlo method.

 Input information needed:
 -------------------------
 List of species/minima <br>
 Stoiciometry of transformation <br>
 Gibbs Free Activation barrier of transformation (enthalpy barrier may be sufficient but not rigorous [1]) <br>
+[Optional Uncertainty of Activation Barriers]
 Rate law exponents (order) of transformation <br>

 **See the input template when setting up an input file**